-\begin{itemize} \item \textbf{Raw Data:} data available in the same way they were collected, usually used to analyse their original behavior.
+\begin{itemize} \item \textbf{Raw Data:} data available in the same way they were collected, usually used to analyze their original behavior.
 For example: PE executables~\cite{nfs}, ELF~\cite{elfmalware}, APK packages~\cite{Allix:2016:ACM:2901739.2903508}, or network traffic data captured in PCAP format~\cite{pcapsource,pang2005first,hick2007caida,shiravi2012toward}.
-Comparing to computer vision, the raw data are the images collected to create an image recognition model~\cite{hog2005}.
-In cybersecurity, AndroZoo~\cite{Allix:2016:ACM:2901739.2903508} provides many APK packages collected from several sources that could be used for malware detection systems or forensics analysis; \item \textbf{Attributes:} filtered metadata extracted (usually right after the collection) from the raw data with less noise and focus on the data that really matters, being very suited for \ac{ML}.
-For example: CSV with metadata, execution logs of a software or data extracted from its header~\cite{nfs, 2018arXiv180404637A}, or a summary of information from a subset of network traffic data.
+Compared to computer vision, the raw data are the images collected to create an image recognition model~\cite{hog2005}.
+In cybersecurity, AndroZoo~\cite{Allix:2016:ACM:2901739.2903508} provides many APK packages collected from several sources that could be used for malware detection systems or forensics analysis; \item \textbf{Attributes:} filtered metadata extracted from the raw data with less noise and focus on the data that matters, being very suited for \ac{ML}.
+For example, CSV with metadata, execution logs of software or data extracted from its header~\cite{nfs, 2018arXiv180404637A}, or a summary of information from a subset of network traffic data.
 In computer vision, the attributes would be the gradient images extracted from the original ones~\cite{hog2005}.
-EMBER~\cite{2018arXiv180404637A} is a good example of dataset containing attributes, available in JSON, extracted statically from raw data (Windows PE files).
-DREBIN~\cite{arp2014} is another example containing static attributes extracted from APK packages.
-Intrusion detection system data consist of system calls already filter in most cases presenting just the calls used without function header parameters \cite{forrest1996sense,dataset:UNM,6419701,6698896}, network traffic in CSV format \cite{cup2007available,5356528} or system logs \cite{HAIDER2017185}; \item \textbf{Features:} features extracted from the attributes or raw data (usually using a feature extractor) that distinguish samples, ready to be used in a classifier.
-For example: the transformation of logs into feature vectors for every software mentioned in previous item, whose positions of this vector correspond to the features~\cite{nfs}, or a transformation of traffic data into features containing the frequency of pre-determined attributes (i.e., protocols, amount of packages, bytes, etc.).
-In a image recognition problem, the features would be the histogram of gradients extracted using the gradient images created before~\cite{hog2005}.
-This type of data is usually used by researchers to make their experiments faster, given that they extract the features once and can share them to use as input of their models. \end{itemize}
+EMBER~\cite{2018arXiv180404637A} is a good example of a dataset containing attributes, available in JSON, extracted statically from raw data (Windows PE files).
+DREBIN~\cite{arp2014} is another example containing static attributes extracted from APK packages. \item \textbf{Features:} features extracted from the attributes or raw data that distinguish samples, ready to be used in a classifier.
+For example the transformation of logs into feature vectors for every software mentioned in the previous item, whose positions of this vector correspond to the features~\cite{nfs}, or a transformation of traffic data into features containing the frequency of pre-determined attributes (i.e., protocols, amount of packages, bytes, etc.).
+In an image recognition problem, the features would be the histogram of gradients extracted using the gradient images created before~\cite{hog2005}.
+This type of data is usually used by researchers to make their experiments faster, given that they extract the features once and can share them to use as input for their models. \end{itemize}

 The data collection or even any of the dataset formats above are susceptible to problems that may affect the whole process of using \ac{ML} in any cybersecurity scenario and are frequently seen in the literature, such as data leakage (or temporal inconsistency), data labeling, class imbalance, and anchor bias.